TusharRoy23/food-app-drf/README.md

 It's a simple food application on top of DRF(Django Rest Framework) & Postgres.
 It can be used for learning purposes & will be extended bit by bit.

 ## What are the features so far?
-* It is possible to register as a customer & restaurant user.
+* It is possible to register as a customer & store user.
 * Get verification link & verified by mail.
 * JWT token and role-based authentications are available.
-* Restaurant users can perform CRUD operations on the items.
+* Store users can perform CRUD operations on the items.
 * Customer can perform CRUD operation on carts & also request for the orders.
-* Users can search restaurants.
+* Users can search stores.
 * Rate limiting of requests.
-* Restaurants & Customer can receive live notifications regarding their orders. `(Webscoket)`
+* Stores & Customer can receive live notifications regarding their orders. `(Webscoket)`

 ## ERD
 ![Food App ERD](https://github.com/TusharRoy23/food-app-drf/blob/master/food_erd.png)